Eric599/algorithmicTrader/README.md

 Eventually, I would like to give the user a choice to pick if they are looking for a short term or long term investment.

 To start I will focus on one company, Apple.
 Once I am confident with my work on Apple, I would like to develop a user interface where a user can input any publicly traded company and in return receive an analysis based purely on numbers calculated through the yfinance library.
+Feel free to refer to the wiki to see how I determine a company's value.

 This project will use Python.